scalvetr/poc-crossplane/doc/03_DEPLOY_SERVICE_API.md

-# Deploy the Service API in ArgoCD
+# Deploy the Service API

 ## Deploy service to local registry